Internships for High School Students Near Me: Your Ultimate Guide

 How to find high school internships on StandOutSearch

-StandOutSearch is a FREE database containing hundreds of internships, research opportunities, and summer programs for high school students.
+StandOutSearch is a free database containing hundreds of internships, research opportunities, and summer programs for high school students.
 It’s also incredibly easy to use.

 The platform allows you to search by location, interest area, age, and several other factors.
 You also don’t have to worry about applying to internships that aren’t actually for high school applicants.
 Former high school interns have confirmed that every opportunity listed on StandOutSearch is open to high school students.

 If you want a more tailored experience, there’s also the StandOut Connect program.
-This program connects high school students with mentors and matches you with a two-month internship at a company founded by alumni from top universities.
+This program connects high school students with mentors and matches them with a two-month internship at a company founded by alumni from top universities.
 Apply here!

 How to find high school internships on LinkedIn